Livable Garden Centre | Livable Basics

 Tendrils

-Tendrils are thin, specialised structures that some climbing plants use to attach themselves to supports.
+Thin, specialised structures that climbing plants use to attach to supports.

 Trace Elements